 Location notes

 A busy junction station near to the Humber oil refineries and iron works in Linconshire.
-There are also a number of semaphore signals in the area to add interest.

 For people interested in all night 'spotting' visits if it worth noting that the station lights are automatically switched off around 01:30.
 The unmanned station will then be in darkness.